 Subject code SCNB1029

 Credit Points 6

-Mode of Delivery Internal (on campus) or External (fully online)
+Mode of Delivery Face-to-face or fully online

 Subject type Core

 A combination of research, analysis and business planning, the Capstone Project is designed to bring together the various threads of the course into a unified whole.
 The focus will be on demonstrating entrepreneurial leadership through a presentation of a persuasive case for a career-defining proposal.
 Capstone topics will be selected in consultation with the Program Convenor, and / or the Discipline Lead, and should generally be of practical value to industry, commercial in nature, and highly relevant to the student's career strategy.